-The model should (1) incorporate both shared and private living spaces, (2) be affordable to someone living on AISH, (3) be accessible to the segment of people the prototype is designed with, and (4) support social inclusion and belonging.
+How might we create a shared community housing model for people with and without disabilities that (1) incorporates both shared and private living spaces, (2) is affordable to someone living on AISH, (3) is accessible, and (4) supports social inclusion and belonging?

-Scattered site supportive housing models where people with disabilities live together with other people without disabilities in apartment style living and receive support, flexibly, when they need it (rather than having it scheduled in) have shown promise in creating living spaces that are affordable, accessible, and inclusive.
-These models can take many forms but usually incorporate some combination of private apartment style living spaces with shared common areas.
-We wonder if an apartment style complex might be built in a way that offers spaces where people can have their own privacy but also gather as a community and build relationships?
-Promising aspects of the Melcor Model supported by Skills Society and the YMCA Welcome village might be explored and incorporated.
+Shared community models where people with disabilities live together with other people without disabilities have shown promise in creating living spaces that are affordable, accessible, and inclusive.
+These models can take many forms but usually incorporate some combination of shared and private living spaces.
+We wonder if a series of tiny homes might be built together in a way that offers spaces where people can have their own privacy but also gather as a community and build relationships?
+There also may be possibilities for laneway/garage suite homes to be explored.

-Checkout the summary of existing innovative housing and support models beginning on page 38 of the primer for more on scattered site models, coop housing, and cohousing.
+Checkout the summary of existing innovative housing and support models beginning on page 38 of the primer for more on tiny homes, coop housing, cohousing, shared lives, and laneway/garage suites.